Skip to main content

 Can I use a transcription software?

 You may opt to use Zoom’s transcription plug-in offered by Perigean.
-You can use this option to support your notes for missed words or context, but it shouldn’t be your only method of note-taking because the software may have a word or context wrong.
+You can use this option to support your notes for missed words or context, but it shouldn’t be your only method of note-taking.
 We recommend using verbatim notes supplemented with transcription.

 What do I do with my recordings?